planetarium/NineChronicles.Headless/README.md

   --dev                                                    Flag to turn on the dev mode.  false by default.
   --dev.block-interval <Int32>                             The time interval between blocks.
 It's unit is milliseconds.
 Works only when dev mode is on.
 10000 (ms) by default.
 (Default: 10000)
   --dev.reorg-interval <Int32>                             The size of reorg interval.
 Works only when dev mode is on.
 0 by default.
 (Default: 0)
-  --log-minimum-level <String>                             The log minimum level during standalone execution.
-(Default: debug)
-  --aws-cognito-identity <String>                          The Cognito identity for AWS CloudWatch logging.
+  --log-minimum-level <String>                             The log minimum level during headless execution.
+(Default: debug) --aws-cognito-identity <String>                          The Cognito identity for AWS CloudWatch logging.
 (Default: ) --aws-access-key <String>                                The access key for AWS CloudWatch logging.
 (Default: ) --aws-secret-key <String>                                The secret key for AWS CloudWatch logging.
 (Default: )